-If you want to take a gap year but don't have the funds to sustain yourself backpacking, consider applying for a working holiday visa and taking a job as an au pair abroad.
+If you want to take a gap year but aren't quite sure what you can do on your gap year in Australia, consider applying for a working holiday visa and taking a job as an au pair abroad.
 Being an au pair means you provide full-time childcare for a family in exchange for room and board and a small weekly salary.
 You can become an au pair in a number of countries, but a great place to consider is Australia.
 Here's our five favorite reasons why you should be an au pair in Australia:

 1. There will be no language barrier